-The Affirmative Action Officer, in conjunction with the agency's human resources office, is responsible for reviewing all pending layoffs to determine their effect on the agency's affirmative action goals and timetables.
+The Human Resources Director is responsible for reviewing all pending layoffs to determine their impact on the Office's equal opportunity goals and timetables.

-If it is determined that there is a disparate impact on protected groups, the agency will document the reasons why the layoff is occurring, such as positions targeted for layoff, applicable personnel policies or collective bargaining agreement provisions, or other relevant reasons.
-The agency will determine if other alternatives are available to minimize the disparate impact on protected groups.
+If it is determined that there is a disparate impact on protected groups, the Office will document the reasons why the layoff is occurring, such as positions targeted for layoff, applicable personnel policies or collective bargaining agreement provisions, or other relevant reasons.
+The Office will determine if other alternatives are available to minimize the disparate impact on protected groups.